lordpacificsmartly/android-dev-mentorship/README.md

 Welcome.
 This repo is the home base for our mentorship.
 We keep it simple: short lessons, exercises, and branches for each topic.
-We’re kicking off with Kotlin and Git, but more tracks (like coroutines, Android, etc.) will land here soon.
+We’re kicking off with Kotlin and Git, but more topics (like coroutines, Android, etc.) will land here soon.

 Everything lives on **branches**.
 Pick a branch for the track you want.